 These six-inch figures were made of plastic except for the head, which was made of vinyl, and came dressed in Knievel’s trademark American flag-adorned white jumpsuit and white shoes.
 Additional accessories included a helmet and, strangely enough, a cane.

 The Evel Knievel figures were a big hit and were quickly followed by the next logical step: stunt vehicles.

 This long-lived line of vehicles began with the Stunt Cycle (pictured), a working miniaturised cycle piloted by a bendable Evel Knievel figure.

 The cycle was powered by a hand-cranked power launcher that got its engine going and could then be launched towards any stunt-obstacle its user’s fevered imagination could dream up.

 The massive success of the Stunt Cycle inspired Ideal to create a veritable fleet of Evel Knievel vehicles.

 There were Super Jet and Canyon Sky Cycles that were designed for stunt use, as well as a Crash and Stunt Car that would break into pieces upon impact with an obstacle.
 Other stunt cycles included the Silver High Jumper Stunt Cycle and the Strato Cycle, a toy inspired by Knievel’s motion picture debut, Viva Knievel.

 Another cool Knievel-inspired vehicle was a dragster that came complete with a working parachute to bring it to a halt.
-Non-stunt Knievel vehicles included the Scramble Van and the Road and Trail Adventure Set.
+Non-stunt Knievel vehicles included the Scramble Van (pictured above) and the Road and Trail Adventure Set.